Best Medicare Advantage Plans in New Mexico (2026)

 Best HMO Medicare Advantage Plans in New Mexico

-New Mexico has nine HMO Medicare Advantage plans available, with CMS star ratings ranging from 2.5 to 4.0 and only one plan earning four stars or higher.
-Most options are low cost, with seven plans carrying $0 monthly premiums.
-Annual maximum out-of-pocket limits average $4,489 and generally fall between $3,800 and $6,000.
+New Mexico has nine HMO Medicare Advantage plans with CMS star ratings from 2.5 to 4.0.
+Only one plan earns four stars or higher.
+Seven plans carry $0 monthly premiums.
+The average MOOP across all nine plans is $4,489, with limits ranging from $3,800 to $6,000.

 • Presbyterian Health Plan is the top HMO Medicare Advantage provider in New Mexico with three zero-premium plans with a $6,000 average MOOP and 3-star rating.